mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   - ``storeSuccessesAsEntity``: ``successes``
   - ``storeIterationsAsEntity``: ``iterations``

-  The scenario MAY use ``storeEventsAsEntities`` operation argument when defining MongoClients to record CMAP events published during maintenance.
+  The scenario MUST use ``storeEventsAsEntities`` operation argument when defining MongoClients to record CMAP and command events published during maintenance.
 The entity name for ``storeEventsAsEntities`` argument MUST be ``events``.
-  If this option is used, ``astrolabe`` will retrieve the collected events and store them as an Evergreen build artifact.
+When this option is used, ``astrolabe`` will retrieve the collected events and store them as an Evergreen build artifact, and will also calculate statistics for command execution time and connection counts.

 .. note:: A previous version of this document specified a top-level ``uriOptions`` for specifying URI options for the MongoClient under test.